-Interested students should submit a completed application form (online application only), an undergraduate transcript, a statement of career goals and interests, a resume/CV, and at least one supporting letter from a faculty science advisor, by Tuesday, April 1, 2016.
+Interested students will need to submit a completed application form (online application only), an undergraduate transcript, a statement of career goals and interests, a resume/CV, and at least one supporting letter from a faculty science advisor.

 Notification of acceptance into the CSF Program

-Only successful applicants will be notified beginning Monday, April 18, 2016, and will have one week to notify the Program of their intent to join the Carolina Summer Fellows.
+Only successful applicants will be notified beginning in mid-April and will have one week to notify the Program of their intent to join the Carolina Summer Fellows.

 Online application information

 Only online applications are accepted.
 When completing the online application, please have the following materials available (PDFs strongly encouraged):

 - An essay describing your career goals, your motivations for wanting to participate in a summer research program, and any previous research experience.

 - A curriculum vitae/resume, including any awards or honors.

 - Names, Institutions, Titles, email addresses, and phone numbers of faculty who will be submitting letters of recommendation on your behalf.
 You will need at least one, and preferably two, letters of recommendation.